 Is your business looking for the best cloud platform that can scale compute and storage independently and handle very large databases (VLDBs)?

-Azure SQL Database Hyperscale is the newest service tier in Microsoft's vCore-based purchasing model, first announced at Microsoft Ignite and currently in preview as of October 1st.
+Azure SQL Database Hyperscale is a service tier in Microsoft's vCore-based purchasing model.
 With the largest amount of storage available and the fastest performance possible on Azure, this is one new SQL Server option to keep an eye on.

 We talk with many customers searching for on-demand cloud platforms that can support very large databases (VLDB), so our experts have taken the time to explain what it is and how Azure Hyperscale can fit your unique cloud migration goals.

 What is Azure SQL Database Hyperscale?